imdonix/watcher/README.md

 ## How it works

-The app scrape the sites and check if a new `deal` is available by the user requirements.
+Based on Routine you determine the application will scrape the desired sites and check if a new deal is available by the Routine requirements.
-After collecting the `deal`s the user get notified by email.
+After collecting the deals the user gets notified several ways.

 ## Installation